 (5) Lack of approved application and interconnection agreement.
-In order to interconnect distributed generation to a utility system, a customer must first submit to the utility an application for interconnection and parallel operation with the utility system and execute an interconnection agreement on the forms prescribed by the commission.
-The utility may refuse to connect or may disconnect the customer’s facility if such application has not been received and approved.
+In order to interconnect DER to a distribution system, a customer must first submit to the company an application for interconnection and parallel operation with the distribution system and execute an interconnection agreement on the forms prescribed by the commission.
+The company may refuse to connect or may disconnect the customer’s facility if such application has not been received and approved.

-(f) Incremental demand charges.
-During the term of an interconnection agreement a utility may require that a customer disconnect its distributed generation unit and/or take it off-line as a result of utility system conditions described in subsection (e)(3) and (4) of this section.
-Incremental demand charges arising from disconnecting the distributed generator as directed by company during such periods shall not be assessed by company to the customer.
+(e) Incremental demand charges.
+During the term of an interconnection agreement a company may require a customer to disconnect its DER unit or take the DER unit off-line as a result of distribution system conditions described in subsection (d)(3) and (4) of this section.
+Incremental demand charges arising from the disconnection of the DER as directed by the company during such periods will not be assessed by the company to the customer.

-(g) Pre-interconnection studies for non-network interconnection of distributed generation.
-A utilitymay conduct a service study, coordination study or utility system impact study prior to interconnection of a distributed generation facility.
-In instances where such studies are deemed necessary, the scope of such studies shall be based on the characteristics of the particular distributed generation facility to be interconnected and the utility’s system at the specific proposed location.
-By agreement between the utility and its customer, studies related to interconnection of on-site distributed generation on the customer’s premises may be conducted by a qualified third party.
+(f) Pre-interconnection studies for non-network interconnection of DERs.
+A company may conduct a service study, coordination study or system impact study prior to interconnection of a DER facility.
+In instances where such studies are deemed necessary, the scope of such studies must be based on the characteristics of the particular DER facility to be interconnected and the company’s distribution system at the specific proposed location.
+By agreement between the company and the customer, studies related to the interconnection of on-site DER on the customer’s premises may be conducted by a qualified third party.

-(1) Distributedgeneration facilities for which no pre-interconnection study fees may be charged.
-A utility may not charge a customer a fee to conduct a pre-interconnection study for pre-certified distributed generation units up to 500 kW that export not more than 15% of the total load on a single radial feeder and contribute not more than 25% of the maximum potential short circuit current on a single radial feeder.
+(1) DER facilities for which no pre-interconnection study fees may be charged.
+A company may not charge a customer a fee to conduct a pre-interconnection study for a DER using certified equipment that export not more than 15% of the total load on a single radial feeder and contribute not more than 25% of the maximum potential short circuit current on a single radial feeder.

-(2) Distributed generation facilities for which pre-interconnection study fees may be charged.
-Prior to the interconnection of a distributed generation facility not described in paragraph (1) of this subsection, a utility may charge a customer a fee to offset its costs incurred in the conduct of a pre-interconnection study.
-In those instances where a utility conducts an interconnection study the following shall apply:
+(2) DER facilities for which pre-interconnection study fees may be charged.
+Prior to the interconnection of a DER facility not described in paragraph (1) of this subsection, a company may charge a customer a fee to offset the company’s costs incurred in the conduct of a pre-interconnection study.
+In those instances where a company conducts a pre-interconnection study the following must apply:

-(A) The conduct of such pre-interconnection study shall take no more than four weeks;
+(A) The conduct of such pre-interconnection study must take no more than four weeks;

-(B) A utility shall prepare written reports of the study findings and make them available to the customer;
+(B) A company must prepare written reports of the study findings and make them available to the customer;

-(C) The study shall consider both the costs incurred and the benefits realized as a result of the interconnection of distributed generation to the company’s utility system; and
+(C) The company must consider both the costs incurred and the benefits realized as a result of the interconnection of the DER to the company’s distribution system; and

-(D) The customer shall receive an estimate of the study cost before the utility initiates the study.
+(D) The customer must receive an estimate of the study cost before the company initiates the study.

-(h) Network interconnection of distributed generation.
-Certain aspects of secondary network systems create technical difficulties that may make interconnection more costly to implement.
-In instances where customers request interconnection to a secondary network system, the utility and the customer shall use best reasonable efforts to complete the interconnection and the utility shall utilize the following guidelines:
+(g) Network interconnection of DERs.
+In instances where a customer requests interconnection to a secondary network system, the company and the customer must use reasonable efforts to complete the interconnection and the company must utilize the following guidelines:

-(1) A utility shall approve applications for distributed generation facilities that use inverter-based protective functions unless total distributed generation (including the new facility) on affected feeders represents more than 25% of the total load of the secondary network under consideration.
+(1) A company must approve applications for DER facilities that use inverter-based protective functions unless total generation (including the new facility) on affected feeders represents more than 25% of the total load of the secondary network under consideration.